 Most vinyl combos include test pressings.
 If you do not require test pressings, please let us know.
 Test pressings should be approved within 2 days to avoid delays.
 If changes are needed to the master after receiving test pressings, additional setup charges will apply to create new lacquers and stampers.

 Audio source must be supplied pre-mastered for vinyl, so please discuss this with your studio’s audio engineer beforehand.
 24 bit 96kHz WAV or AIFF format file is the vinyl pre-master standard.
 The source audio files should be provided as one single WAV or AIFF format file for each side, with track spacing as it is intended to appear on the record and with an accompanying PQ sheet indicating track IDs, length, in & out points.

 As a general rule, the longer a side is, the quieter the record will be.
-Our general guideline for maximum side length is 20 minutes for a 12″ 33 rpm record and 14 minutes for a 12″ 45 rpm record.
+The maximum side length is 21:59 minutes (per side) for a 12″ 33 rpm record, and 14 minutes for a 12″ 45 rpm record.
 However, it’s the bass content in the music that takes up the physical space on the disc, so it’s sometimes possible to have a longer side without compromising the level or audio quality.
-Not all masters benefit significantly from shorter sides.
-As well, some styles of music are more ideally suited to a higher playback level, in which case shorter side lengths (15-18 minutes at 33 rpm, 9-12 minutes at 45 rpm) are recommended.